 Coursework and Grade Options

 In order to meet basic HGSE degree requirements, Master of Education (Ed.M.) candidates must complete courses carrying a minimum of 32 credits.
 Ed.M. students must take at least 16 of their total credits for a letter grade.
 Ed.M. students are permitted to enroll in up to 8 credits of independent study or field experience, or combination thereof (not to exceed one per semester).
 See other sections of this handbook for information about prior coursework and other academic requirements for all students.

 Ed.M. and C.A.S. candidates must maintain at least a B- average.
 More than one Incomplete and/or a grade average below B- will initiate an academic review at the end of the semester.
 Ed.M. and C.A.S. candidates who fall below a B- average and/or are carrying multiple Incomplete grades are considered to be in poor academic standing.
 Students may not register for a new semester with more than one Incomplete.
 A student’s degree candidacy may be terminated on the basis of poor academic standing.

-Occasionally, Ed.M. students may wish to petition to change their Ed.M. program from the one to which they were admitted.
-Students wishing to do so must complete the Petition for Change of Program, which is available on the HGSE Office the Registrar website and includes more details about the process.
+Occasionally, Ed.M. students may wish to petition to change their Ed.M. program or concentration from the one to which they were accepted.
+Students wishing to do so must complete the Petition for Change of Program or Petition for Change of Concentration, which are available on the HGSE Office the Registrar website and include more details about the process.
 Such petitions must include a clear justification for wanting to make such a change.
-In order to be granted a change, approval must be secured from the current program faculty director, the new program faculty director, and the associate director for master’s studies.
-Note that not all petitions will be granted due to admissions and program needs; thus, students should consider carefully in which program to enroll without assuming the possibility of transferring to another program.
+In order to be granted a change, approval must be secured from the current program/concentration Faculty Director or Co-Chair, the new program/concentration Faculty Director or Co-Chair, and the Director for Master’s Studies.
+Note that not all petitions will be granted due to admissions and program needs; thus, students should consider carefully in which program to enroll without assuming the possibility of transferring to another program or concentration.